saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/biometric_login/README.md

 The tests, which can be found [here](BiometricLoginAndroidEmuTest.java), will be executed on:

-- Android GoogleAPI Emulator and Android 10
+- Android GoogleAPI Emulator ,Android 10
 > NOTE: Make sure you are in the folder `appium-examples` when you execute this command

 > As mentioned in [Important information > Android](#android), there is no easy way to enable biometrics on Android